aheirich/AMI2/doc/key_value_lr.md

-# Key-Value Store implement on a Legion Logical Region
+# Key-Value Store implemented on a Legion Logical Region

 Key syntax is like a Linux file path, e.g. /worker1/state/current_frame_number.
 All data is JSON strings.